devlooped/SponsorLink/docs/github.md

 > This *SponsorLink* implementation does not dictate how a specific sponsorable library or tool integrates
 > these checks, it only provides the [manifest format](spec.md) and predictable location for the manifest.

+Typical ways in which this might be integrated are:
+* An editor-only build warning that never causes a build failure or shows up in CLI builds
+* A message whenever a CLI (i.e. dotnet global tool) is run as a reminder
+* Additional functionality unlocked when sponsoring (i.e. improved intellisense), but without affecting CI/CLI builds (same code should compile with/without sponsoring).

 ### Auto Sync

 When running the `sponsor sync` command, the tool will ask whether to enable auto-sync.
 If enabled,